flathub-infra/documentation/docs/01-for-users/12-finding-sources.md

 }
 ```

-The Git commit from which the Flatpak originated is mentioned in
+The git commit from which the Flatpak originated is mentioned in
 the OSTree commit subject.
 It can be found using the
 `flatpak info` or `flatpak remote-info` commands.